sagiadinos/garlic-player/README.md

 Binaries can be downloaded at [garlic-player.com](https://garlic-player.com)

 ## Features
- - Support for multiple screens
+ - Support for multiple screens (not on Android)
  - Logging
  - 301 redirect support
  - lot's of video formats